hpiwowar/citation11k/analysis/stats.md

 ### Subset analysis to compare findings with Piwowar et al 2007

 These estimates of citation boost found in the multivariate regression were different from those found by (Piwowar et al 2007), even though both studies looked at publicly available gene expression microarray data.
 There are several possible reasons for this difference.

-First, Piwowar et al 2007 included only data from human cancer microarray trials published between 1999 and 2003 <check>, whereas the current study uses all gene expression microarray data studies in PubMed from 2001 to 2009.
+First, Piwowar et al 2007 included only data from human cancer microarray trials published between 1999 and 2003 <check>, whereas the current study uses all gene expression microarray data studies in PubMed from 2001 through 2009.

 Second, because the Piwowar et al 2007 sample was small, the previous analysis included only a few possible covariates: publication date, journal impact factor, and country of the corresponding author.